PA PETS - Preventing Excess Through Spay/Neuter

 OUR ORGANIZATION:

 PA PETS, Inc. was stablished in 1983 and approved as a 501(c)(3) non-profit organization in 1987.
-Our organization features two programs to provide financial and logistical support to residents to spay/neuter their owned/pet animals as well as outside, homeless cats in their neighborhoods and on their farms.
+Our organization features two programs to provide financial and logistical support to residents to spay/neuter and vaccinate their pet dogs and cats as well as outside, homeless cats in their neighborhoods and on their farms.

-OUR TWO PROGRAMS:
+OUR TWO SPAY/NEUTER PROGRAMS:

-PA PETS' TNR (Trap - Neuter - Return) (Feral) Program was launched in 2012 to provide support to spay/neuter and vaccinate outside, homeless cats throughout North-Central Pennsylvania (The Susquehanna Valley).
+PA PETS' TNR (Trap - Neuter - Return) Program was launched in 2012 to provide support to spay/neuter and vaccinate outside, homeless cats throughout North-Central Pennsylvania (The Susquehanna Valley).
 This program has no limitation regarding residency in a specific county nor household income limitation, and currently we are supporting TNR Program clients in 10 counties.
 In addition to financial support, PA PETS loans "Live Traps" (box traps) to our TNR Program clients to avoid having to purchase traps.
 Our volunteers also train the clients how to use the traps, how to transport the cats, and how to recuperate them safely after surgery.

 Applications for assistance from BOTH of our PA PETS Programs are found on our PA PETS Website (https://pennsylvaniapets.org) and can be printed, completed and mailed to, or dropped off at our PA PETS Thrift Store at 203 E. Fifth Street, Bloomsburg, PA 17815.
 The store has a mail slot to drop off completed applications and co-payments after hours.
 When the applications for each program are reviewed and approved, PA PETS Volunteers contact the approved clients to coordinate the vet care services.